What is DataCurate?

 Who needs data curation?

-Good metadata is the single most important element driving discovery and marketing strategies that connect people with content that matters to them.
+Good metadata is the single most important element in creating discovery and marketing strategies designed to connect people with content that matters to them.

 DataCurate customers are publishers (including self-publishers), retailers, libraries, data and information providers, and other organizations that want to leverage metadata for marketing, discovery, and sales.

-Consulting and training: Metadata standards and best practices, ONIX 3.0, EPUB 3 metadata, assigning subjects and categories, metadata technology and systems selection, metadata trends.
+Webinars, workshops, presentations, consulting, and on-site training: Metadata standards and best practices, ONIX 3.0, EPUB 3 metadata, assigning subjects and categories, metadata technology and systems selection, metadata trends.

 Contact us to tell us more about your organization and find out how DataCurate can help.